Greater Charlotte NC’s Only Bird and Exotic Pet Veterinary Hospital

 We are all happy to continue to provide services for exotic pets during the COVID19 pandemic.

-It is our plan to continue to provide curbside services only throughout the month of June and until at least July 4, 2020.
+At this time we are providing curbside services and will continue for the foreseeable future in 2021.
 We understand that this provides challenges that are not normally seen at typical veterinary visits, but for the safety of our clients and staff, we have decided to continue to operate in this way.
-It may be necessary for us to continue operating this way beyond July 4, but we will be constantly reviewing our options as we move deeper into the summer.
+We will be constantly reviewing our options as we move deeper into the spring/summer.
 If you have been sick or had a fever recently, please find someone else to bring your pet to for their checkup (and for everyone’s safety) or reschedule.

 We are phasing in wellness and elective procedures on a limited basis, and will be taking appointments for these types of visit a few days in advance whenever possible.
 This will include annual and 6 month wellness exams, and new pet visits.
 Grooming and elective procedures such as spays and neuters can also be scheduled.
 Please contact our office at 704 932 8111 or email@example.com to inquire about availability.

-We appreciate the trust that our clients have placed in us, especially during the last 3 months, and we look forward to providing care for the more unusual members of your family throughout the COVID19 pandemic and beyond.
+We appreciate the trust that our clients have placed in us, and we look forward to providing care for the more unusual members of your family throughout the COVID19 pandemic and beyond.

 Please stay safe, wash your hands, follow the recommended physical distancing guidelines, and help our community stay as healthy as possible.
 We will hope to see your pets and talk to you about their health in the near future.

 Chris Griffin, DVM, DABVP – Avian Practice